CleverCloud/doc.clever-cloud.com/app-configuration/java-and-scala.md

 Sbt
 ---

+To build your project using SBT, upload your files on our server with the cc_conf.json filled with

+    "build": "sbt"

-Upload your files on our server with the cc_conf.json filled with "build": "sbt" (see the [deployment configuration section](/app-configuration/cc-conf.html) to read about the json.).
+(see the [deployment configuration section](/app-configuration/cc-conf.html) to read about the json.).
+You also can deploy via SBT, without nothing to do.
 If you build via SBT, the "package" command will be applied.
 If you deploy, the "run" command will.